Wiryenkfea-Eric/aws-ddos-protection/README.md

 You should see the new threshold: 100 requests / 5 minutes

 Troubleshooting
-Issue	Solution
+- Issue	Solution
-Website blank	Wait 1–2 mins for Apache install to finish No email received	Check spam; SNS sometimes delays initial confirmation Terraform fails	Ensure credentials are configured properly Requests not blocking	CloudFront cache may take 60 sec to propagate
+- Website blank	Wait 1–2 mins for Apache install to finish
+- No email received	Check spam; SNS sometimes delays initial confirmation
+- Terraform fails	Ensure credentials are configured properly

-Destroy All Resources (Avoid Charges) terraform destroy -auto-approve
+Destroy All Resources (Avoid charges) terraform destroy -auto-approve